 “It could be something besides being tired.
 Something new for the young athletes is that they’re hearing about pro athletes dealing with mental health issues.
 I couldn’t feel better about that – it trickles down to our young athletes and they realize it’s OK to admit you might need some help.”

-“It’s a great luxury for us to have athletic trainers around us on a daily basis,” said Mark McCloskey, director of the Sanford POWER Volleyball Academy.
+“It’s a great luxury for us to have athletic trainers around us on a daily basis,” said Mark McCloskey, director of the Sanford Sports Academy volleyball program.
 “The teams coming in, from a tournament perspective, are also lucky to have it.
 You don’t see that at every tournament you go to, large or small.
 But here, it’s part of our kids’ everyday lives.”

 The benefits of that kind of comprehensive care extend to parents and coaches.
 They’re not in the thick of it like the kids.
 But they can be part of the experience knowing a distinctive set of precautions is a priority.